Woodward & Lothrop: History

 Samuel Walter Woodward (1848 – August 2, 1917) and Alvin Mason Lothrop (1847–1912) opened a dry goods store in Chelsea, Massachusetts, in 1873, and maintained several stores in the Boston area.
 In partnership with Charles E. Cochrane, on February 8, 1880 they moved to Washington.
 For many years, their department store would sponsor a "Founders Day Sale" in early February to commemorate the move.

 Woodward, Lothrop & Cochrane opened at 705 Market Space (now the United States Navy Memorial) at the intersection of Pennsylvania Avenue and 7th Street N.W., in Washington, D.C.'s downtown shopping district.
 The first store was so successful that within a year, they moved to a larger location at 921 Pennsylvania Avenue.
 After flooding in 1886, they moved again to the corner of 11th and F Streets NW.
 Woodward and Lothrop purchased Cochrane's share of the partnership, and the new store was renamed Woodward & Lothrop.
+The lavatories of the store were popular places for men Cruising for gay sex in Washington, D.C. at lunchtimes and in the afternoon.